ceramicnetwork/js-ceramic/packages/key-did-resolver/README.md

 ```

-The code for other curves is similar:
+The code for other curves is similar.
+Changing the did:key string is sufficient.

 #### code snippet for ed25519
 ```